cocoisland/beautiful-jekyll/_posts/2018-12-13-Avoid-Bad-Airlines.md

 ## Can you avoid a bad Airline ?
 Fear of flying is understandable because  air travelling put you in an uncontrollable situation.
 When air plane accident crashes,  it goes into headline news.
 Headline news solidified people suspicions into belief system.
-Eventually people think it is common sense to avoid airline with bad fatal accidents.
+Eventually people think it makes good sense to avoid airline with bad fatal accidents.

-### Strategy 1: Avoid airline with high fatalities accidents.
+### Strategy 1: Out of the World Top 56 major airlines, avoid airline with high fatalities accidents.

 ![Headline Airline crashed](https://github.com/cocoisland/cocoisland.github.io/blob/master/img/headline_crashed.png 'Headline')